 - Preheat oven to 350 degrees F and line a muffin pan with liners

 - Using an electric mixer, beat butter, sugar, and cinnamon until light and fluffy

-- Add eggs one at a time, mixing in between each
+- Add vanilla and eggs one at a time, mixing in between each

 - Add flour, baking powder, salt, and extract and mix until just combined (don’t overmix!)

 - Add milk and vegetable oil and mix until just combined